-- Once you inevitably have, decant your almond butter into a bowl, and mix in the remaining ingredients.
-Nut butters jam up when things like maple syrup or vanilla bean paste are added, hence adding the oil, to compensate.
+- Once you are happy with the consistency, decant your almond butter into a bowl, and mix in the remaining ingredients.
+Nut butters jam up when things like maple syrup or vanilla bean paste are added, which is why we add the oil to compensate.
 Only use just as much oil as necessary to make the butter runny and spreadable.

 - Store in a glass jar or container, in the fridge, for a few weeks.